BROS LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Dutch Bros Inc. ("Dutch Bros" or the "Company") (: BROS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Dutch Bros investors who were adversely affected by alleged securities fraud between March 1, 2022 and May 11, 2022.
 Follow the link below to get more information and be contacted by a member of our team: